k80oshea/meanShopping/README.md

 •	Applied administrator levels to login/registration to determine user’s functionality as an administrator or regular shopper.
 Application displays user’s cart of chosen items, decrements inventory quantity upon purchase, and saves purchase history.

-•	Deployed and administered application on AWS Ubuntu server - 18.208.178.59.
+•	Deployed and administered application on AWS Ubuntu server (currently offline)